Cardinals' Nolan Arenado drops no-trade clause revelation at spring training

-The St. Louis Cardinals third baseman Nolan Arenado officially reported to spring training on Sunday, arriving amid an offseason filled with trade speculation.
-Trade rumors aside, the eight-time All-Star and ten-time Gold Glover is still central to the Cardinals.
+The St. Louis Cardinals saw third baseman Nolan Arenado officially report to spring training on Sunday, arriving amid an offseason filled with trade speculation.
+Rumors aside, the eight-time All-Star and ten-time Gold Glover is still central to the Cardinals plans moving forward.

 Arenado, 33, has a full no-trade clause, which allows him to control any potential move.
-Reports indicate the Cardinals engaged in trade talks with several teams, but no deal materialized.
+Reports indicate the Cardinals engaged in trade talks with several teams, but no deal materialized after he shot down a deal that would have sent him to the Houston Astros.
 Arenado confirmed that he provided a list of approximately five or six teams where he would consider playing, but he ultimately decided against waiving his no-trade rights.

 “I'm not going to talk about who the teams were because it doesn't really matter anymore, but so, yeah, there was about five teams, five or so,” Arenado told the reporters.
 “I got a family now, and to be willing to pick up my family and move them, it has to be something that is worth it.